rominana/capstone-project/README.md

 - Twitter: @romina_pati
 - LinkedIn: (www.linkedin.com/in/romina-patino/)

+### Acknowledgements

+[Cindy Shin](https://www.behance.net/adagio07, the original designer of this project.

 ## *Contributions, issues, and feature requests are welcome*!

 Feel free to check the issues page.